MaxDobbs32/Lakshayati/README.md

 You can also download Lakshayati.java to have an interpreter on your computer.
 In addition to running programs, the latter is capable of opening and saving programs as .txt files.
 I recommend using an IDE to run it.
 (I can't get it to work properly with Command Prompt)

+Make sure you agree with the MIT License attached before using either.
 If there are any issues, feel free to contact me.